Chair, Center for Data & Society

 - Students Political Science Association (SPSA) Faculty Advisor

-- Interim Coordinator for the Political Science and Global Affairs program (2016-2017 academic year)
+- Interim Coordinator for the Political Science and Global Affairs programs (2016-2017 academic year)

 Selected Presentations and Workshops:

 - Presentation.
-October 2016.
-"Real Talk: An Honest Dialogue about the 2016 Presidential Election" with Dr. David Contosta.
-Chestnut Hill College.
-Philadelphia, PA
+Ongoing Series.
+"Real Talk: An Honest Dialogue about American Politics" with Dr. David Contosta.
+Chestnut Hill College, Philadelphia, PA.

-- Presentation, September 2016.
-"Citizenship, Expression and the Constitution: At Stake?
-Thoughts about the 2016 Presidential Election."
+- Invited Keynote.
+Ongoing Series.
+"Citizenship, Expression and the Constitution: At Stake?"
 Studio Incamminati.
-Philadelphia, PA
+Philadelphia, PA.

 - Paper Presentation.
 April 2016.
 "Should the Philadelphia Property Tax System Be Modified?" with Dr. John F. McDonald.
 Pennsylvania Political Science Association Conference.
 Shippensburg University.
 Shippensburg, PA.